 The Writing Center

 Located in Trotter 120, the Writing Center is a place for Swarthmore students to talk about their writing.
 We welcome writing from any discipline and at any stage of the writing process; we're just as happy to look at your chemistry lab report as your religion essay, and as prepared to work with you on brainstorming an outline or final draft.
-In Spring 2024, we have WAs who can work with writing in Spanish and French as well.
+In Spring 2024, we have WAs who can work with writing in Spanish, French, Chinese and German as well.
 In addition, we're happy to help you with non-academic writing, such as personal statements, application essays, and grant proposals.
 The Writing Center has conference appointments available for prewriting, read-ahead, read-aloud conferences or speaking presentations (SPA).
 Students from Bryn Mawr and Haverford Colleges are encouraged to use the Writing Center for writing assignments from their Swarthmore courses.